tgc-bot/FourAcesContracts/Membership.md

     42. When applied against a Management member, the rake is set to 5%

-    43. The rake may be altered by other clauses within these Terms.
+    43. The rake MAY be altered by other clauses within these Terms.

     44. In the case of any player going all-in, the rake is set to 15%.

-    45. The Casino may take a minimum rake of 25 chips, regardless of any rounding of any percentages.
+    45. The Casino MAY take a minimum rake of 25 chips, regardless of any rounding of any percentages.
 Whether or not the rake is round is left to the discretion of the Casino, following standard recusal procedures.

 ## Blackjack

-37. The player may bet any reasonable amount, with a minimum of 50, and no more than 1000
+37. The player MAY bet any reasonable amount, with a minimum of 50, and no more than 1000

-38. If a player receives two cards of the same value, they may split their cards into two hands.
+38. If a player receives two cards of the same value, they MAY split their cards into two hands.

-    1. The player must then match their current bet for their additional hand
+    1. The player MUST then match their current bet for their additional hand

-    2. The player may win with either, or both, of their hands
+    2. The player MAY win with either, or both, of their hands

     3. The player does not immediately lose if one hand is bust

-    4. The player may stick with either, or both, of their hands
+    4. The player MAY stick with either, or both, of their hands

-    5. The player must be dealt two more cards for each hand – the new card is placed face-up for the left hand, but face-down for the right hand.
+    5. The player MUST be dealt two more cards for each hand – the new card is placed face-up for the left hand, but face-down for the right hand.

-    6. The player must first start hitting on their left hand.
-Once they have stuck or gone bust on that hand, they must then move to their right hand, at which point they may then look at the face-down card.
+    6. The player MUST first start hitting on their left hand.
+Once they have stuck or gone bust on that hand, they MUST then move to their right hand, at which point they MAY then look at the face-down card.

-    7. The player may not start hitting again on their first hand once they have moved to their second.
+    7. The player MAY NOT start hitting again on their first hand once they have moved to their second.

-39. The player may decide to double-down their hand if they have not yet hit.
+39. The player MAY decide to double-down their hand if they have not yet hit.

 <!-- end list -->

-1. The player must double their current bet, and take only one additional card
+1. The player MUST double their current bet, and take only one additional card

-2. The player cannot hit again and must either stick with what they have or go bust should they go over 21
+2. The player CANNOT hit again and MUST either stick with what they have or go bust SHOULD they go over 21

 <!-- end list -->

-40. The player may decide to surrender their hand only when they have not yet hit.
+40. The player MAY decide to surrender their hand only when they have not yet hit.

     46. The player takes back half of their bet, and the other half goes